zero2one-creator/one-ai/README_EN.md

 - 💾 **Session Persistence** - Use independent sessions to maintain login status for each AI application
 - ⚡ **Quick Switching** - Click top icons to quickly open or switch between different AI applications
 - 🧠 **Layout Memory** - Restore previous layout on restart for convenient use
+- 📝 **Search History** - Automatically save search records for quick viewing and reuse of historical questions, all data is stored locally
+- ⚡ **One Command** - Preset common prompt templates, type `/` to quickly search and fill the search box

 ## 📸 Preview